Stacey Abrams announces candidacy in Georgia governor's race

 Abrams, a former Democratic leader in the Georgia House who has emerged as a vocal voting rights advocate on the national stage, rose to prominence in the 2018 race, representing, for some, a possible future of the Democratic Party.

-Abrams ultimately lost that race to Kemp, who had the endorsement of the Trump White House, by a margin of just 1.4 percentage points — the most narrow Georgia gubernatorial challenge in decades, according to the Atlanta Journal-Constitution.
+Abrams ultimately lost that election to Kemp by a margin of just 1.4 percentage points — the closest Georgia gubernatorial race in decades, according to the Atlanta Journal-Constitution.
+Abrams refused to concede that election, citing what she called voter suppression on behalf of Kemp, who was then overseeing the election as secretary of state.
+Kemp denied her accusations.

+Despite her national profile, Abrams focused on Georgia in a video announcing her candidacy.

-"I'm running for Governor because opportunity in our state shouldn't be determined by zip code, background or access to power," Abrams said in a tweet announcing her candidacy.
+"I'm running for Governor because opportunity in our state shouldn't be determined by zip code, background or access to power," Abrams wrote on Twitter.

 "Next November's election for Governor is a battle for the soul of our state," Kemp wrote on Twitter, after Abrams announced her bid.
 "I'm in the fight against Stacey Abrams, the failed Biden agenda, and their woke allies to keep Georgia the best place to live, work, and raise a family."